Peac-h/17_javascript-speaks/README.md

 This is Javascript Speaker App built with the `SpeechSynthesis` interface.

-The App reads the given text and gives such controllers as - play, pause, cancel, clear, speach speed.
+The App reads the given text and has such controllers as - play, pause, cancel, clear, speech speed.
+Text can be paused, canceled or cleared any time.
+The speech speed can also be changed any time, even when in progress.

 Responsive for all screen sizes, without a single media query.